Extensible Provisioning Protocol: Protocol commands

-There are 3 classes of commands: Session management, query and object transform.
-These commands can then be mapped onto objects which specifies their exact functionality more.
+There are three classes of commands: Session management, query, and object transform.
+These commands can then be mapped onto objects, which specifies their exact functionality.
 The most common standardized objects are hosts, contacts and domains.
 There are also other standardized objects like organizations, however they are rarely used.

 When the client connects to a server, the server immediately sends a "greeting" message to the client.
-This message contains information about the server that the client needs to connect.
-This contains the name of the server, the servers current date and time in UTC, the supported features and a privacy policy.
-The supported features include EPP versions, languages, objects and extensions.
+This message contains information about the server that the client needs to connect to.
+This contains the name of the server, the server's current date and time in UTC, the supported features, and a privacy policy.
+The supported features include EPP versions, languages, objects, and extensions.